Aled Thomas CMIAgrM

-A student member of the Institute, Aled comes from a beef and arable farm near Haverfordwest, Pembrokeshire.
+A recently appointed Commended Member of the Institute, Aled comes from a beef and arable farm near Haverfordwest, Pembrokeshire.
 Both his parents were Police Detectives and bought the farm in the early 1990's for when they retire.
 Stating with just 20 acres they now farm nearly 350 acres in total.

 After school he spent a year working on the farm, before going to Harper Adams University.
 Recently he has joined a farming partnership on the home farm with his father and brother